The Proper Use of Your Middle Finger

 In review: if you make a fist, your thumb looks like a periscope.
 When you look at life through your periscope you will mostly see consequences.
 What is dangerous?
 What will be too much?

-When your periscope is down, it is time to whip out your pointing finger of judgement.
+When your periscope is down, it is time to whip out your pointing finger of judgment.
 Life is serious and we need to know what is going on!
-We need to be in control or feel that we are losing control.
+We need to be in control or start to feel that we are losing control.